therapy intensive booking in July and September

 1. Get up and move: anything from doing a full workout to jogging in place to elevate your heart rate a little bit can help break the monotony and help you feel alert.

-2. Break the monotony: when you are stuck from waiting, find something to break the monotony, such as reading a book, listening to podcasts, or striking up a conversation.
+2. Break the monotony: when you are stuck waiting, find something to break the monotony, such as reading a book, listening to podcasts, or striking up a conversation.

 4. A daily brain dump can help organize the bombardment of thoughts tumbling around in your mind.
 Here is how to “brain dump”:

 • Write down your thoughts.
-Try not to second guess, edit, or worry about your punctuation and grammar.
+Try not to second-guess, edit, or worry about your punctuation and grammar.
 The point is to just get the thoughts out and in front of you in whatever way works for you.

 • Review the items and eliminate what you don’t need, what you can delegate, and what you can postpone.